apache/airflow/docs/howto/operator/mysql.rst

     :start-after: [START howto_operator_mysql]
     :end-before: [END howto_operator_mysql]

-You can also use an external file to execute the Sql commands.
-Script folder must be at the same level as DAG .py file.
+You can also use an external file to execute the SQL commands.
+Script folder must be at the same level as DAG.py file.

 .. exampleinclude:: /../airflow/providers/mysql/example_dags/example_mysql.py
     :language: python